lehmannkendall/lehmannk_finalproject/README.md

 By: Kendall Lehmann (lehmannk)

-**I think I am mostly done with the project, but will continue to work on/review**

 ---

 ## Project Description

 The dog breed application provides information about a variety of dog breeds.
 The project scrapes data from https://www.petwave.com/Dogs/Breeds.aspx.
 This data is then put into a CSV and then put into two tables (Breed and Facts) in a database.
 In the Breed table there is information about the breed name and a description/overview of the breed (and the fact_id).
 In the Fact table there is information about the breed name, fun fact 1, fun fact 2, and fun fact 3.
 There are 4 flask routes in the dog breed application.
 The first route is a homepage that welcomes users and provides button links to other pages.
-The second route is information about the numbers of breeds available.
-The third route is information about the dog breed name and that dog breed's overview.
-The fourth route is information about the dog breed name and that dog breed's fun fact 1, fun fact 2, and fun fact 3.
+The second route is information about the numbers of breeds available (along with a button link to the homepage).
+The third route is information about the dog breed name and that dog breed's overview (along with a button link to the homepage).
+The fourth route is information about the dog breed name and that dog breed's fun fact 1, fun fact 2, and fun fact 3 (along with a button link to the homepage).

 ## How to run

 1. First, you should install all requirements with `pip install -r requirements.txt`
-2. Second, you should download SI507project_tools.py and SI507project_tests.py and the templates folder and the static folder and the advanced_expiry_caching.py file in the same directory.
+2. Second, you should download SI507project_tools.py and SI507project_tests.py and the templates folder and the static folder and the advanced_expiry_caching.py file in the same directory (under 'in this repository' within the readme there are optional files to download called 'example files' since these files should be created when the SI507project_tools.py file is run).
 3. Third, you should run `python SI507project_tools.py runserver` in the terminal window to run the application.
 4. Fourth, to test the code from SI507project_tools.py, run `python SI507project_tests.py` in the terminal window.